Rational social distancing in epidemics with uncertain vaccination timing: Introduction

-Not investigated by us is the case where the (costly) decision of whether or not to vaccinate (or receive other treatment) are under the control of individuals or a political decision maker, to be applied in an optimal manner over time \cite{Reluga2011,Wang2016,Toxvaerd2020} and/or space \cite{Grauer2020}.
-Here, vaccination is an exogenous event, being given to the whole population at once and for free.
-We assume that the vaccine works perfectly.
-The degree to which the vaccine protects from infection is important for rational decision making as well \cite{Augsburger2023}, but lies outside the scope of this work.
-We also neglect the loss of immunity in recovered people over time \cite{Rowthorn2020}, for instance due to the emergence of new variants due to mutation \cite{Schwarzendahl2022} This and other complexities could be included in our approach in principle, such as multiple agent types with different risk and behaviour profiles \cite{Acemoglu2020,Fenichel2011} or decentralised optimal behaviour via interventions orchestrated by a benevolent social planner.
+Since we concentrate on the rational decision-making taking place before the vaccination arrival, we do not investigate the complex situations that arise when the (costly) decision of whether or not to vaccinate (or receive other treatments) are under the control of individuals (this being called a vaccination game) \cite{Bauch2003,Bauch2004,Reluga2006,Reluga2011,Chen2014,Wang2016,Tanimoto2018,Chang2020,Toxvaerd2020,Tanimoto2021,Hill2022} or a political decision maker\cite{Moore2021b,Moore2022,Hill2022}, to be applied in an optimal manner over time \cite{Wang2016,Toxvaerd2020} and/or space \cite{Tildesley2006,Grauer2020}.
+Vaccination games often play out over many epidemic seasons whereas we focus on a single epidemic season.
+Vaccination games represent social dilemma as well, with individuals who chose not to vaccinate profiting from the indirect protection provided by the vaccinated fraction of the population without having to take on the cost of the vaccination themself \cite{Reluga2006,Wang2016,Tanimoto2018,Kabir2021}.
+In this work, vaccination is an exogenous event, being given to the whole population at once and for free.
+We also assume that the vaccine works perfectly.
+This is an idealisation, since vaccines in practice can work imperfectly and it is known that the effectiveness of a vaccine can have an effect on whether individuals decide to get vaccinated or not \cite{Wu2011,Shim2012,Tanimoto2018,Kuga2018,Tanimoto2021,Augsburger2022,Augsburger2023}, thereby increasing the social dilemma's strength.
+However, the inclusion of vaccine effectiveness would drastically complicate this study and thus lies outside the scope of this work.
+While our work could be generalised to include partially effective vaccines, we reserve these developments for future studies.
+We also neglect effects that represent a positive flux into the susceptible compartment, such as the loss of immunity in recovered people over time \cite{Bauch2004,Rowthorn2020}, e.g. due to the emergence of new variants due to mutation \cite{Schwarzendahl2022}, or a birth process \cite{Bauch2004,Augsburger2023}.
+These effects can result in the existence of (multiple) stationary states~\cite{Reluga2009,Augsburger2023}.
+This and other complexities could be included in our approach in principle, such as multiple agent types with different risk and behaviour profiles \cite{Acemoglu2020,Fenichel2011,Prem2017,Huang2022,Tildesley2022}, seasonal effects \cite{He2013}, stochastic control \cite{yong1999stochastic,Lorch2018,Tottori2022,Tottori2023b,Tottori2023}, or decentralised optimal behaviour via interventions orchestrated by a benevolent social planner\cite{Toxvaerd2019,Rowthorn2020,Bethune2020,Schnyder2022,Aurell2022}.
+We reserve these developments for future studies.

-In what follows, we first introduce the compartmental model for the disease, provide a definition for the Nash equilibrium in our system, then calculate the equilibrium behaviour for known vaccination time, and finally generalise this result to arbitrary vaccination probability distributions.
+In the following sections, we first introduce the compartmental model for the disease, introduce a mean-field game framework for individual decision-making in an epidemic, provide a definition for the Nash equilibrium in our system, then calculate the equilibrium behaviour for known vaccination time, and finally generalise this result to arbitrary vaccination probability distributions.